6. pyxc: JIT and Optimization

 }

 foo(2) doesn't evaluate — you see the IR for the call but no result.
+No bueno.
 Furthermore, the IR for foo isn't as clean as it could be: (1+2+x)*(x+(1+2)) produces two separate fadd instructions even though both sides of the multiply are the same expression x+3.

 By the end of this chapter, calling foo(2) prints the answer: